zaenalium/gstar/README.md

 * **Ahmad Zaenal** - [zaenalium](https://github.com/zaenalium)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/zaenalium/gstar/contributors) who participated in this project.

 ## License

-This project is licensed under the GPL 2 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-2 | GPL-3 License - see the [DESCRIPTION](https://github.com/zaenalium/gstar/blob/master/DESCRIPTION) file for details

 ## Acknowledgments